vituary-solutions/hello-template/README.md

 This project leverages [GitHub Actions](https://github.com/features/actions) and [Google Cloud](https://cloud.google.com/) for builds and deployments.

+Additionally, [Auth0](https://auth0.com/) is used for authentication.
+A target application on the Auth0 platform must be created and configured in GitHub Secrets as a pre-requisite.

 ### GitHub Secrets

 These secrets are required in the GitHub repository for use in the workflows: